 Upright Bass Rosin

-make a player crazy trying which to decide on.
+player crazy trying which to decide on.

 Let's go through a few basic principles of rosin and more

 directly, BASS rosin.
 What's the difference you ask?